TRENDING ON ONEINDIA

 - Kangana Ranaut Caught Riding A Fake Horse During Manikarnika

 - Best Places In India To Celebrate Holi 2019

 Our country has a rich history of cultures and traditions.
 Every tradition has a particular reason on why it is followed and an interesting story behind it.

 Hinduism is a polytheistic religion which worships many gods.
-Apart from the trinity of Brahma, Vishnu and Shiva, other natural elements such as air, land, water and fire are also celebrated and worshipped, as they are the ones which sustain all life forms on the Earth.
+Apart from the Holy trinity of Brahma, Vishnu and Shiva, other natural elements such as air, land, water and fire are also celebrated and worshipped, as they are the ones which sustain all life forms on the Earth.